 FEATURING ANN JUSTI - DEVOTED YOGA

 Thanks for listening to my episode on the 3-21 No Kiddin' podcast.
 Let me know if there is anything, I can do to help you or someone you know.

-I offer individual and group trainings on yoga therapy to help with long term relief of symptoms of trauma – an 8-week course.
+I offer individual and group trainings on yoga therapy to help with long term relief of symptoms of addiction/compulsion – an 8-week course.